CloudSlang/docs/yaml_overview.rst

     flow:
       name: hello_world

-**Example: the single or double quoted style is used in CloudSlang to pass a Python string, which is quoted using the other style, to an input parameter**
+**Example: a string value is passed to a CloudSlang operation using the double quoted style**

 .. code:: yaml

     - sayHi:
         do:
           print:
-            - text: "'Hello, World'"
+            - text: "Hello, World"

 **Example: the pipe is used in CloudSlang to indicate a multi-line Python script**